Home

 • A raspberry is made up of many tiny bead-like fruits called "drupelets" clustered around a core.
 Each drupelet contains one seed, and an average raspberry has 100 to 120 seeds.

-• There are different kinds of raspberries available to the home gardener - red, purple, gold and black.
+• There are different varieties of raspberries available to the home gardener - red, purple, gold and black.

 • Raspberries are easy to grow for the home gardener.